Karnivool & The Ocean Collective, 24th January 2023, Pumpehuset, Copenhagen, Denmark

 All three bands on the bill are supporting the new album, all of which came out last year, so it was also deemed that we’ll get to experience some new songs for the first time.

-Municipal Waste might be the youngest of the three bands, but 2023 marks two decades since their debut Waste ‘Em All.
-The band took the stage to surprisingly big crowd at Forum especially taking into the consideration that they are the first of the three bands of the evening, remaining two being co-headliners.
+Municipal Waste might be the youngest of the three bands, but 2023 marks two decades since their debut, Waste ‘Em All.
+The band took the stage to a surprisingly big crowd at Forum especially taking into the consideration that they are the first of the three bands of the evening, the remaining two being co-headliners.

 MUNICIPAL WASTE SETLIST: